who are you

 to run for someone else.

-Every runner has one race and one medal to give for someone.
 One Medal is a program that promotes the gift of encouragement and empowerment for people who are going through what appears to be insurmountable adversity.
+Every athlete has one race and One Medal® to give for someone.
+Who are you running for?

 One Medal for Jack and Patty